What is exposure compensation?

 5. Exposure compensation in auto mode

-Rather use program mode – it’s like auto mode, but you get to make a few of the decisions, like using exposure compensation.
+Rather use program mode.
+It’s like auto mode, but you get to make a few of the decisions, like using exposure compensation.

-If you missed Parts 1 & 2…
+If you missed Parts 1 & 2 of controlling exposure…

 Maybe you want a faster shutter speed or shallower depth of field?

-We look at when and how to use program mode, aperture priority mode, shutter priority mode and manual mode for creative results and controlled exposure.
+In the next tutorial we look at when and how to use program mode, aperture priority mode, shutter priority mode and manual mode for creative results and controlled exposure.

 Part 5 – pros, cons and how to use auto ISO

 Sometimes there’s so much going on that we could do with some auto help.
+So this tutorial is an in-depth look at the benefits and limitations of using auto ISO.
+Even in manual mode!

 Don’t miss out